 In the past, I've taught 36-350, introduction to statistical computing (including co-teaching with Andrew Thomas and, originally, Vince Vu); 36-401, modern regression for undergraduates; 36-757 (the data analysis project class for Ph.D. students); co-taught 36-835 ("statistical modeling journal club") with Rob Kass; the old 36-350, data mining; 36-490, undergraduate research, on my own and with Brian Junker; 36-220, engineering statistics and quality control; 36-462, "Chaos, complexity, and inference"; 36-754, advanced stochastic processes; and 46-929, financial time series analysis, with Anthony Brockwell.

-Following those links, you'll get a draft textbook for undergraduate ADA, lecture notes for data mining, and slides (with a few notes) for statistical computing and for complexity and inference.
+Following those links, you'll get a draft textbook for undergraduate ADA, lecture notes for data mining and linear regression, and slides (with a few notes) for statistical computing and for complexity and inference.
 The notes for stochastic processes turned into a 270-page book manuscript, under the working title of Almost None of the Theory of Stochastic Processes.
 (I am not so happy, in retrospect, with how I taught 220.)
 My old teaching page has my other lecture notes, and teaching evaluations from graduate school.

 Why are students today not successful?
 What is the trouble?
 The trouble lies in their lack of self-confidence.
 If you do not have enough self-confidence, you will busily submit yourself to all kinds of external conditions and transformations, and be enslaved and turned around by them and lose your freedom.
 But if you can stop the mind that seeks [those external conditions] in every instant of thought, you will then be no different from the old masters. — Master I-hsüan